CircuitData/CircuitData-Language/README.md

 # CircuitData Language
 An open language for communicating specifications on a printed circuit (mainly Printed Circuit Boards - PCB).
 Can be used to interchange information on the specification (fabrication data only), a profile (requirements and default values when exchanging data) and capabilities (the production facility capabilities of a supplier).
 It can also be used to exchange a material list or other needed related data.

+This is the main documentation.
+You can find a document presenting the structure [here](/Structure_table.md) and a how to on different technologies [here](/Howto.md).

 ## Based on the Open Trade Transfer Package format (OTTP)
 [Open Trade Transfer Package](https://github.com/elmatica/Open-Trade-Transfer-Package) defines a structure on how the information is to be passed in either JSON or XML format.
 Printed Circuit data should be placed within an element called "printed_circuits_fabrication_data" and also contain a version.
 Printed Circuit data can be placed within the following subelements: